dog-broad/RainDropGameAI/README.md

-# Raindrops Game
+# Rain Bucket Game

-This is a simple pygame-based game where raindrops fall from the top of the screen, and the player scores points by avoiding them to fall off the bottom.
+This is a simple pygame-based game where raindrops fall from the top of the screen, and the player controls a bucket to catch them, scoring points for each successful catch.

 ## Features

 - Randomly generated raindrops that fall from the top of the screen.
+- Bucket controlled by arrow keys to catch raindrops.
-- Score tracking for each raindrop that falls off the screen.
+- Score tracking for each raindrop caught.
 - Adjustable game speed to control the difficulty.

 ## Requirements